Mon 10 Mar 2014

 Senior Research Assistant, MBL Ecosystems Center

 Note: MBL senior scientist Anne Giblin was recently named a Fellow of the American Association for the Advancement of Science (AAAS), the world’s largest general scientific society and publisher of the journal Science.
-This post was originally published on The TIDE Project blog, edited by MBL research associate David S. Johnson.
+This post by Jane Tucker was originally published on The TIDE Project blog, edited by MBL assistant research scientist David S. Johnson.

 Anne Giblin’s recent election as an AAAS Fellow is well deserved, and if there were a companion award for outstanding achievements in kindness, generosity, and commitment to others, she would rightfully be awarded that, too.
 I have had the privilege of working closely with Anne for over 20 years at the MBL Ecosystems Center, and I should know.